arthurchumak/arthurchumak.github.io/README.md

 # Arthur Chumak

 I'm a fullstack javascript developer.
-I have a great experience in Node.js backend development, did a lot of interesting stuff from microservices to big solid api's, developer project architecture, did perfomance optimizations, fixed memory issues, migrated big datastores, implemented different levels of api testing.
+I have a great experience in Node.js backend development, did a lot of interesting stuff from microservices to big solid api's, developed project architecture, did perfomance optimizations, fixed memory issues, migrated big datastores, implemented different levels of api testing.
 As frontend i have expertise in Angular 2+, and Vue.js, i've created apps from scratch, optimized webpack, app render and network perfomance.
 Participated in custom component library development, did automated app testing.
 I'm interested in: web, design patterns, software architecture and testing.
 Once I've tried to be a speaker, checkout my [slides](https://arthurchumak.github.io/slides/).